Spain is famous around the world for its wonderful weather, but wonderful weather, as it turns out, is a wholly relative concept.

 Ha.
 Next thing that hits us is a solid month of rain.

-Umbrellas come back out, people walk around with a perma-scowl on their faces, mushrooms sprout from your shoes and (possibly) underwear, and everybody resigns themselves to another five months of winter.
+Umbrellas come back out, people walk around with a perma-scowl on their faces, mushrooms sprout from your shoes and (possibly) your underwear, and everybody resigns themselves to another five months of winter.

 It happens again in March or April.